 Fellowship Start Date

-- Completion of all doctoral requirements, in a field related to the proposed research, prior to start date and no earlier than January 1, 2013
+- Completion of all doctoral requirements, in a field related to the proposed research, prior to start date and no earlier than five years prior to the application deadline

 - Canadian citizen or permanent resident

 - Demonstrated ability to communicate science to the public